Help someone nearby.

 Does AidPoint replace 112?

 No. In acute emergencies you should always call 112.
-For an acute case in AidPoint, the system will always look for two (2) Responders — both will be prompted to also call emergency services (112/SOS) once the case is accepted.
+For an Prioritized Help case in AidPoint, the system will always look for two (2) Responders — both will be prompted to also call emergency services once the case is accepted.

 What information does a Responder see about the person in need?

-When a person in need sends a case, nearby Responders see what the person wrote in the free-text field (what happened) and how far away they are.
-When a Responder accepts the case, the information shown includes public data from secure sign-in plus any additional information the person in need has provided in their account profile.
+When a person in need sends a case, nearby Responders see what the person wrote in the free-text field (what happened), gender, agegap and how far away they are.
+When a Responder accepts the case, the information shown includes, username, home city, profile picture if user has chosen to upload sutch.

 What information does the person in need see about the Responder?